 Performing 12/7, 12/8, 12/15, 12/16 and 12/17.
-Jeanette Schwaba Vigne (Marjorie) is glad to be b1ck partying with the folks from Bob's Office.
-Sheʼs played on many stages in Chic1go such as the Goodman The1ter, Northlight, Chic1go Shakespeare Theater, Remains, Victory Gardens, and the legend1ry Organic The1ter.
+Jeanette Schwaba Vigne (Marjorie)is excited to be back at BOB'S Office partying with the Neuterburgians.
+She’s played on many stages in Chicago such as the Goodman Theater, Northlight, Chicago Shakespeare Theater, Remains, Victory Gardens, and the legendary Organic Theater.
 She was a company member of Friends of the Zoo, also the late great Paul Sills Story Theater, and the Second City main stage/touring companies.
 In LA, she's played at the Odyssey Theater, The Century City Playhouse, and at Theatre Theater.
-Most recent film credits include a film short called TBD..., and Last Exit.
-TV credits?
-Some but they'll date her.
-She improvises with pals 1at v1rious locations and venues.
-Also writes in first person about the pleasure of close rel1tionships with suspected Manic Depressives & BiPolars, breaking things, and looking for work in the worst US Economy since the Great Depression.
-Uncomfort1ble referring to herself in 3rd person, she'll reluct1ntly do so for theater bios.
-She is grateful to her fine family and friends, and the proud, beautiful Simone Angel, a not so pure Siberian Husky.
+Recently she appeared at TAG in The Curious Incident Of The Dog In The Nighttime, and A Perfect Ganesh.
+Most recent film credits were shorties called TBD…, and Last Exit.
+She's played a secretary on Murphy Brown, and more recently was typecast as a tree hugging lumberjack murderer on Eagle Heart.
+She’s written about romantic relationships with suspected manic depressives & bipolars, thugs, family, breaking things, living with a torture survivor, and is continuing to write about her Ireland adventures during “the Troubles”.
+She loves dogs, and playing music with her pals.

 as "Mayor Roy"